Revised: November 9, 2017

 - Medical expenses for an athletic injury incurred while participating in an officially recognized athletic event.
 Injuries related to intramurals, open gym periods, club sports, and student-sponsored athletic events are not covered.
 (Information on student health insurance is available from the Institution’s Risk Management Office.)

-- Expenditures relating to the operations and activities of student organizations, student health services, day care centers, union student center, parking utility, stadium-arena, intramurals, and other student services for:
+- Expenditures relating to the operations and activities of student organizations, student health and counseling services, child care centers, student unions, parking, intercollegiate athletics and sports programming, and other student services for:

 - Professional services.